 Note: Roan is inherited as a dominant gene but the specific mutation has not yet been identified, so there is no direct test for the gene.
 VGL has identified DNA markers in Quarter Horses and Paints associated with Roan that can be used to determine if a horse has the roan gene and how many copies.
 The following additional materials should be included to provide a complete analysis:

-Materials Needed for Complete Analysis
+Materials Helpful for a Complete Analysis (strongly recommended but not required)

 Hair sample from at least one parent